Earl Thomas, Ravens safety, looks forward to roaming CenturyLink secondary with Baltimore

 In Baltimore, Thomas joins an already-stout defense that ranked first in the NFL last year in fewest yards allowed and second in fewest points allowed.

 He said he expects to be the same player he always has been, having made six Pro Bowls and been named first team All-Pro three times in nine years in Seattle, despite suffering season-ending injuries to his left leg two of the past three seasons.
-Thomas had surgery following an injury last September to insert a rod into his leg — he declined having surgery following a similar injury in 2016, deciding instead to let it heal on its own.
+Thomas had surgery after an injury last September to insert a rod into his leg — he declined having surgery after a similar injury in 2016, deciding instead to let it heal on its own.

 “I don’t think they are a factor at all,’’ Thomas said of his injuries.
 “Experience is the best teacher.
 I have been through this process before with this injury and I came back and went to the Pro Bowl, had an All-Pro year (Thomas was named to the second team in 2017).
 I expect the same thing this year.’’